CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ### View All Software Packages Installed

-If you are having an issue with a particular switch, you may want to verify what software is installed and whether it needs updating.
+If you are having an issue several switch, you may want to verify what software is installed and whether it needs updating.

 To view package information for your switches, run: